wp-plugins/mailchimp-for-wp/readme.txt

 == Upgrade Notice ==

-= 2.1.5 =
+= 2.2.3 =

-Updated & improved translations.
-Edge case bug fixes.
-Minor improvements and added filter hooks.
+Minor improvements and additions for compatibility with the [MailChimp Sync plugin](https://wordpress.org/plugins/mailchimp-sync/).